 SuDS are also beneficial to the environment, as they can reduce water quality and help prevent water pollution.
 Additionally, they can control biodiversity and provide habitats for valuable species.

 Natural drainage occurs when concrete is laid or a building constructed.

 Natural infiltration is more difficult when the world is constructed of concrete.
 Years of hard surfacing and redirecting rainwater into pipes and sewers has had a negative impact on the environment as well as its ecosystems.
 This has lead to downstream flooding, and poor river water quality.
 This has a devastating affect on not only our homes and farmland but also wildlife.

 The SuDS concept, which allows water to penetrate the ground to alleviate the drain network’s burden, helps maintain natural ecosystems that depend on thousands of underground streams.
 These streams feed into many of the lakes and rivers throughout the country.

 SuDS and Resin Drives

-All resin-bound materials comply with the SuDS regulations 100% if installed on a porous substrate.
+If the resin binding material is placed on a porous basis, it will be 100% compliant to SuDS regulations.
 There are small gaps between the resin bound aggregates.
-This is the area where water can infiltrate to the ground below.
+This is where water can penetrate the ground below.

 A resin-bound surface, such as a driveway or path, can hold up to 850 litres per square meter per minute.